RoboticVisionOrg/carlie_docs/Carlie_Documentation/starting_up_carlie.md

-# Starting Up and Driving NightRider
+# Starting Up and Driving Carlie

-## Turning On NightRider
+## Turning On Carlie
-To turn on NightRider press the *on button* located on the shell.
+To turn on Carlie press the *on button* located on the shell.
 Pressing the on button provides power to all the various systems and automatically turns on the computer.
 After a short delay (1-2 minutes) the screen will turn on.
 The default username and password to the computer are both *nvidia*.

 As part of the start-up sequence the computer will automatically launch the following systems:

-* NightRider Base System - this is required to allow the computer to communicate with the low level hardware (motion control, IMU, GPS, short-range LIDAR sensors) as well as provides the tele-operation via the gamepad and the hassle-free switch between tele-operation and autonomous modes.
+* Carlie Base System - this is required to allow the computer to communicate with the low-level hardware (motion control, IMU, GPS, short-range LIDAR sensors) as well as provides the tele-operation via the gamepad and the hassle-free switch between tele-operation and autonomous modes.

-## Turning Off Nightrider
+## Turning Off Carlie
-To turn off NightRider we recommend you first shut down the computer in the usual fashion.
+To turn off Carlie we recommend you first shut down the computer in the usual fashion.
 Once the computer has shut down you can press the off button located on the shell.
 Pressing the off button disconnects power from all the systems.

 **Note:** if you shut down the computer but forget to press the power button the power system will automatically power off if the battery goes too low.
 See the [Power Management](power_management.md) for more information.

-## Driving NightRider
+## Driving Carlie
-NightRider can be controlled in three different ways out-of-the-box.
+Carlie can be controlled in three different ways out-of-the-box.
 These three ways are:

 * Tele-operated via the Logitech F710 gamepad (default),
-* Tele-operated via the Traxxas RC Remote that came with the Traxxas Platform (which NightRider is built upon), or
+* Tele-operated via the Traxxas RC Remote that came with the Traxxas Platform (which Carlie is built upon), or
 * Autonomously via computer generated control commands.

 ### **Tele-Operation via Logitech F710 Gamepad**
-A minute or two after the computer has started up you should be able to drive NightRider using the Logitech Gamepad.
+A minute or two after the computer has started up you should be able to drive Carlie using the Logitech Gamepad.
 The controls are as follows:

 * Right Bumper - is a deadman switch.
 It must be pressed at all times when tele-operating the robot.
 Releasing it will stop the vehicle.
 * Right Joystick - is used to control the steering.